ices-eg/wg_WGEEL/Misc/data_call_2025/GR_in_prog_JD.md

 ## Annex 3

 ### series
+* 2 values updated in the db
 ### dataseries
+* 6 new values inserted in the database
+* THERE ARE VALUES IN UPDATE BUT REQUIRE CLARIFICATION

 ### group metrics
+* 1 and 9 new values inserted in the group and metric tables

 ### individual metrics
+* no data

 ## Annex 4
+* 22 new values inserted in the database

 ## Annex 5
+* 112 new values inserted in the database

 ## Annex 6
+*  8 new values inserted in the database

 ## Annex 7